seanotskieee/Treon/TreonUser 2.1.7/Readme.txt

-linking to admin's database is the only missing
+Already link to the database